The Best Longboards For Girls

 This, however, means that this board is a bit less stable and require more effort to push, but it’s perfect for sliding and steering.
 This longboard deck style is suitable for all riding styles, meaning that it’s the most versatile of all longboard categories.

 Pros of Top Mount Deck

-- Reduced turn leverage – Steering, turning, and sliding is extremely easy with this deck which is a great plus when it comes to the girl’s longboards.
+- Reduced turn leverage – steering, turning, and sliding is extremely easy with this deck which is a great plus when it comes to girl’s longboards.

 - Ideal for beginners – these decks have the highest gravity point which results in decreased speed, meaning that they’re ideal for beginners, but even professionals use them.

 - The most versatile longboard deck category – there are no limits for this deck style – you can use it for any riding style you want.

 - Very cost-effective – these decks cost the least when compared to other categories.